 The Vanderbilt Department of Anesthesiology has a long tradition of leading the field of anesthesia informatics.
 A rich blend of world-class research, active software development, and utilization of the latest clinical applications allows the Department to drive use of technology within anesthesiology to improve safety and quality.
 Nationally recognized efforts within the Department are tightly linked with activities around the Medical Center and University as a whole.
 Advances in both research and clinical care are facilitated by several key faculty members in the Department who have dual faculty appointments in the Department of Biomedical Informatics.

-The Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division is a multi-disciplinary group of physicians, biomedical engineers, software developers, database analysts and research staff who focus on understanding how the utilization of information technology can improve perioperative, anesthetic and surgical outcomes.
-The group, which is a part of the Vanderbilt Department of Anesthesiology, has been recognized as one of the premier anesthesia informatics programs in the world and is led by Jonathan Wanderer, MD, MPhil, Associate Professor of Anesthesiology and Medical Director of the Procedure Preparation Center.
+The Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) group is a multi-disciplinary group of physicians, biomedical engineers, software developers, database analysts and research staff who focus on understanding how the utilization of information technology can improve perioperative, anesthetic and surgical outcomes.
+The group, which is a part of the Vanderbilt Department of Anesthesiology, has been recognized as one of the premier anesthesia informatics programs in the world and is led by Robert Freundlich, MD, MS, MSCI, Associate Professor of Anesthesiology and Biomedical Informatics.

-Perioperative Informatics, led by Medical Director of Perioperative Informatics Dr. Brian Rothman, is a hospital entity that manages the clinical applications used within the perioperative setting.
+Perioperative Informatics, led by Medical Director of Perioperative Informatics Dr. Jonathan Wanderer, is a hospital entity that manages the clinical applications used within the perioperative setting.
 These tools include several applications developed and commercialized by Vanderbilt, including VPIMS, VigiVU, and PatientTracker.